xyaja/Video-Splitter-Bot/README.md

 6. `AUTH_USERS` : List of auth users separated by space
 7. `BANNED_USERS` : List of banned users separated by space
 8. `LOG_CHANNEL` : Your Any Own Private Channel ID Where Your Bot As Admin With Full Permission
+8. `DB_CHANNEL` : Your Any Own Private Channel ID Where Your Bot As Admin With Full Permission

 ### Commands